 - Instructors with advanced degrees and years of teaching experience

-- Our Center for International Education offers comprehensive support before coming to campus, including pre-arrival information, new student orientation, and immigration advisement
+- Our Office of International Education offers comprehensive support before coming to campus, including pre-arrival information, new student orientation, and immigration advisement

 - Airport pick up